Marnie Simpson Calls Kim Kardashian’s Butt ‘Gross’

 Geordie Shore star Marnie Simpson recently voiced her opinion of Kim Kardashian’s latest butt controversy, and she didn’t hold back.

-According to Mirror, Marnie Simpson has labeled Kim Kardashian’s butt has both “gross” and “horrendous.”
+According to Mirror, Marnie Simpson has labeled Kim Kardashian’s butt as both “gross” and “horrendous.”

 “I can’t believe how gross Kim Kardashian’s bum looks these days.
 I don’t understand why people are so obsessed with it – it looks horrendous!
 It’s clearly not natural and it’s embarrassing that she claims it is.
 It’s getting ridiculous.”

 This comment by Marnie Simpson comes after controversy surrounding Kim Kardashian’s butt started to swirl a few days ago.
-As The Inquisitr has previously reported, Kim Kardashian’s butt has been making a lot of waves in social media as of late.
+As the Inquisitr has previously reported, Kim Kardashian’s butt has been making a lot of waves in social media as of late.

 Truthfully, there has always been a lot of controversy surrounding her butt as even her fans question whether or not that large and perfect bottom could truly be natural.
 For years, Kim has always adamantly denied having any work done.
 Is it time for her to give up her adamant denial?
 Is she truly being “ridiculous” as Simpson claims?